vodolaz095/hunt/examples/serverConfigsExamples/README.md

 So, we can run the Pound service as root on 80 port as http server, and on 443 port as https server, with http backend on port 3000, that is a hunt application, ran on behalf of user with limited account.
-The strong sides of this approach is very high security and perfomance of Pound, and the bad side is issues with websockets connectivity in socket.io module.
+The strong sides of this approach is very high security and performance of Pound, and the bad side is issues with websockets connectivity in socket.io module.

 nginx.conf